 The Mower Decks

 The Edge Xtra Decks on both the X300 and X500 use a three-spindle technology to raise performance.
-Four-point mounting systems, wider anti-scalp wheels, 0.25-in. cut-height increments, and an onboard deck-leveling system paired with the 3-mm deck stamping are designed to handle a large amount of material and provide excellent cut quality and uniform discharge (even in tough mowing conditions).
+Four-point mounting systems, wider anti-scalp wheels, 0.25-in. cut-height increments, and an onboard deck-leveling system paired with the 3-mm deck stamping to handle a large amount of material and provide excellent cut quality and uniform discharge (even in tough mowing conditions).

 As landscaping experts understand, a mower deck must be level side-to-side and properly adjusted to offer the best cutting performance.
 On both the X300 and X500 riding lawn tractors, a removable deck-leveling gauge and a hex-key tool are provided to make adjustment easy (stored below the tractor seat).
 The Exact Adjust leveling ports – standard on all X300 and X500 models – are on each side of the operator platform above the mower-level adjusting bolts.
-With the tool, their location provides easy access, eliminating the need to reach under the fender deck, simplifying the overall process.
+With the tool, their location provides easy access, eliminating the need to reach under the fender deck and simplifying the overall process.

 X300 and X500 Dimensions

-The X300 measures to be 43 in. tall by 72 in. long, with a wheelbase of 49.4 in, and the total weight is approximately 616 lbs. (with a 48-in. mower).
+The X300 measures 43 in. tall by 72 in. long, with a wheelbase of 49.4 in, and the total weight is approximately 616 lbs. (with a 48-in. mower).
 The dimensions of the X500 are a bit larger, coming in with a 45-in. height, 75-in. length, and 51.2-in. wheelbase.
 This model weighs in at 760 lbs. with a 48-in. mower attached.
 The heavier X500 model provides ample stability for mowing on hillsides working with ground-engaging equipment like tillers.

 x300_series_762x458